Heather3810/COMP2113-fianal-proj/README.md

   - Multiple files are used, including the main file, room, item inventory, player's action......

 - Data Structure Storage:
   - we will use vectors to store game status and update the status when triggering the event.
-Vectors will store the status of player/inventory/rooms separately, it will change accordingly after the player trigger some command.
+Vectors will store the status of player/inventory/rooms separately, it will change accordingly after the player triggers some command.